NED Features

 Database Features

-The most recently updated version of the NED database contains positions, basic data, and over 16,000,000 names for 10,400,000 extragalactic objects, as well as more than 5,000,000 bibliographic references to over 68,000 published papers, and 65,000 notes from catalogs and other publications.
-NED supports searches for objects and references, and offers browsing capabilities for over 45,000 abstracts of articles of extragalactic interest that have appeared in Astronomy and Astrophysics, AJ, ApJ, MNRAS, and PASP since 1988, in IAU Circulars since 1991, in Publications of the Astronomical Society of Japan, Astronomy Reports, and Astronomy Letters (formerly Soviet Astronomy and Soviet Astronomy Letters) since 1992, in Astrofizika since 1993, in Astronomy and Astrophysics Reviews since 1994, in The Journal of Astronomical Data since 1995, and in New Astronomy since 1996.
+NED supports literature searches for references by author name or by object.
+It offers browsing capabilities for abstracts of articles of extragalactic interest that have appeared in Astronomy and Astrophysics, AJ, ApJ, MNRAS, and PASP since 1988, in IAU Circulars since 1991, in Publications of the Astronomical Society of Japan, Astronomy Reports, and Astronomy Letters (formerly Soviet Astronomy and Soviet Astronomy Letters) since 1992, in Astrofizika since 1993, in Astronomy and Astrophysics Reviews since 1994, in The Journal of Astronomical Data since 1995, and in New Astronomy since 1996.
+Also on-line are selected IAU Circulars as well as thesis abstracts of doctoral dissertations on extragalactic topics.
+Title and abstract searches of the NED literature database can be made by searching for text strings.

-NED's WWW Interface Features
+NED's Interface Features

 NED's WWW interface allows you to access and search the master list of objects in several ways: